 With young kids, we have had birthday parties and served pizza at the parties.
 Although our kids will eat almost any pizza we put in front of them, other kids their age aren’t as adventurous.
 So we created a “plain” cheese pizza to serve.
 This is a great pizza alone or you can use this as a base and add additional ingredients.

 - Your favorite pasta sauce.
 Yes, pasta sauce!
-There are a great range of flavors than the traditional pizza sauce.
+There is a great range of flavors than the traditional pizza sauce.
 For this pizza, a basil pasta sauce works best!

 - A Romano or Parmesan cheese.

-- Once the pizza crust is finished baking, place it and the pizza stone on a few hot pots.
+- Once the pizza crust is finished baking, place it and the pizza stone in a few hot pots.

 Start with the sauce.
 Mix together:

 - 1 ½ cups of the pasta sauce

 - 3/4 cup of the sun-dried or oven-dried tomatoes

 - 3 tablespoons of the BBQ sauce.
 In the future, add more or less according to your tastes, but start with three.